Amy Allen - SENCo

 Wendy Roberts - Lunchtime Supervisor

 I moved to Quorn in 2007 and have worked at St Barts since 2013.
 I am married with 2 children and a cat called Molly.
-Both children attend St Barts - Jacob is in year 6 and Libbi is in year 2.
-I enjoy watching my son play football for Quorn and my daughter in her swimming lessons.
-When we have a free weekend I enjoy going for days out together and meeting up with family and friends.
+My eldest child Jacob attended St Barts but has now moved on to secondary school.
+My youngest child Libbi is currently in Key Stage 2.
+I enjoy watching my son play football for Quorn Juniors and my daughter in her swimming lessons.
+In my spare time I enjoy going for days out with my family, often to our favourite place, Chester Zoo.

 Kirsty Rowntree – Class Teacher –Key Stage 1 Co-ordinator & Science Co-ordinator